pzz93/personal_website/content/publication/conference-paper/index.md

 # publication: In *Wowchemy Conference*
 # publication_short: In *ICW*

-abstract: This paper conducts textual analysis on sell-side analyst reports and online stock opinion articles, which recommend investors buy stocks that, based on prior literature, trade at comparatively high prices and earn low average returns.
-We test whether the justifications provided in these buy recommendations mostly (1) emphasize a stock’s safe-haven quality, (2) indicate investor exuberance, or (3) point to a preference for stocks with high upside potential.
+abstract: Our paper conducts textual analysis on sell-side analyst reports and online stock opinion articles, which recommend that investors buy stocks that, based on prior literature, trade at comparatively high prices and earn low future returns.
+We test whether the justifications provided in these buy recommendations mostly (1) emphasize a stock’s safe-haven quality, (2) indicate general investor exuberance, or (3) point to a specific preference for stocks with high upside potential.
 We find that the buy recommendations mostly emphasize stocks’ upside potential.
-Our results suggest that non-traditional investor preferences play an important role in explaining the cross-section of expected stock returns.
+Our results suggest that non-traditional investor preferences play a dominant role in explaining the cross-section of expected stock returns.
 # https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4328446

 # Summary.
 An optional shortened abstract.
-summary: This paper conducts textual analysis on sell-side analyst reports and online stock opinion articles, which recommend investors buy stocks that, based on prior literature, trade at comparatively high prices and earn low average returns.
-We test whether the justifications provided in these buy recommendations mostly (1) emphasize a stock’s safe-haven quality, (2) indicate investor exuberance, or (3) point to a preference for stocks with high upside potential.
+summary: Our paper conducts textual analysis on sell-side analyst reports and online stock opinion articles, which recommend that investors buy stocks that, based on prior literature, trade at comparatively high prices and earn low future returns.
+We test whether the justifications provided in these buy recommendations mostly (1) emphasize a stock’s safe-haven quality, (2) indicate general investor exuberance, or (3) point to a specific preference for stocks with high upside potential.
 We find that the buy recommendations mostly emphasize stocks’ upside potential.
-Our results suggest that non-traditional investor preferences play an important role in explaining the cross-section of expected stock returns.
+Our results suggest that non-traditional investor preferences play a dominant role in explaining the cross-section of expected stock returns.
 # https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4328446

-tags: ['Anomalies', 'Behavioral Finance', 'Cross-Section of Expected Stock Returns', 'Natural Language Processing', 'Textual Analysis']
+tags: ['Anomalies', 'Behavioral Finance', 'Cross-Section of Expected Stock Returns', 'Risk', 'Textual Analysis']

 # Display this page in the Featured widget?
 featured: true